fstagni/2025_HeterogeneousComputingWS_LHCb/slides.md

 :: content ::

 - On one side, **for simulations** *LHCb plans to offload certain calculations to GPUs*: **GPUs are treated as accelerators**.
-    - While doing so, the CPU waits (and the GPU waits to be given something to do).
+    - We do not fully know how to balance the CPU/GPU loads.
-    - **It means, IMHO, that heterogeneous nodes a-la HPCs will actually be welcome (while as of now, they are more like an annoyance)**
+    - **It means, IMHO, that heterogeneous nodes a-la HPCs will actually be welcome**
     - Clearly, the processing efficiency will need to be calculated differently wrt to what we do now.
 - **Training on ML** is instead a rather "different beast".
 On one side, it has the chance of yielding higher GPU efficiency, but:
     - it is unclear if we'll even need to run ML "on the Grid" (how often do we need to re-train?)